 In general, there are two main ways that a hacker gains access to your computer — either through a web browser or by installing mining malware directly on your computer, often via a malicious phishing email.

-The second, and more permanent, way cryptojackers work is by installing malware directly onto your computer.
-This can happen if you open an attachment or download software from a legitimate-looking website or a phishing email.
-That mining malware will then stay on your computer and steal your processing power every time you run your computer, said Kennedy.
+The second and more permanent way cryptojackers work is by installing malware directly onto your computer.
+This can happen if you open an attachment or download software from what appears to be a legitimate website or a phishing email.

 Even if you've never heard of Bitcoin or don't invest in cryptocurrency, it's difficult to escape cryptojacking.
 Because hackers are interested in taking over a portion of your computer's processing power, absolutely anyone — from an individual who simply uses a computer at home to check email, to a large business with vast computer networks — can be a target.